3mmasun/Delivericious/README.md

 - orchestrate functionality across numerous aggregates
 - only operation without a natural place can be in service
 - if operation need to be tracked with ID, then it's an entity not a service

+Domain Event
+- produce a data when something important happens
+- other domain or bounded context can react to domain event freely
+- immunitable
+- not deleteable
+- use past tense because event has ALREADY happened